gitedmond/nyt-spelling-bee-solver/README.md

 2. Words must be at least 4 letters long.
 3. Words can only use the given letters, and letters can repeat.

 The project uses Selenium to scrape the game and the NLTK library for word validation.
+This game is too hard, so I unapologetically made a cheat.

 ---